aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 ## <a name="FieldsRenamingOptionalCustomFields">Fields Renaming and Optional Custom Fields</a>

-Since your input's column name may not match with the AboutCode Toolkit standard field name, you can use the transform subcommand to do the transformation.
+Since your input's field name may not match with the AboutCode Toolkit standard field name, you can use the transform subcommand to do the transformation.

-A transform configuration file is used to describe which transformations and validations to apply to a source CSV file.
+A transform configuration file is used to describe which transformations and validations to apply to a source CSV/JSON file.
 This is a simple text file using YAML format, using the same format as an .ABOUT file.

 The attributes that can be set in a configuration file are:

 * field_renamings:
-An optional map of source CSV column name to target CSV new column name that is used to rename CSV columns.
+An optional map of source field name to target new field name that is used to rename CSV/JSON fields.

-For instance with this configuration the columns "Directory/Location" will be renamed to "about_resource" and "foo" to "bar":
+For instance with this configuration, the field "Directory/Location" will be renamed to "about_resource" and "foo" to "bar":

     field_renamings: